MadukaJustice/alx-backend-storage/0x02-redis_basic/README.md

-# Redis basics with pytho
+# Redis basics with python